topkecleon/telegram-bot-bash/doc/6_reference.md

 ```

 ##### user_is_botadmin
-Returns true (0) if user is owner / admin of bot.
+Return true (0) if user is owner / admin of bot.
-botadmin is stored in file './botadmin'
+Name or ID botadmin must be placed in './botadmin' file.

 *usage:*  user_is_botadmin "${CHAT[ID]}" "${USER[ID]}"